sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-a-connector.md

 The authentication process now looks for the correct keys, `apiKey` and `airtableBase`, and the `apiKey` is the `secret` type, which will prevent the API key from displaying in requests.

-The next and final part you must edit for now is the `accountSchema`.
-It is currently listing account attributes that aren't relevant anymore (`firstName`, `lastName`, and `email`).

-To correct the account attributes, rewrite the `accountSchema` like this:
+2. To correct the account attributes in the account schema, rewrite the `accountSchema` like this:

 <details>